Compact computer controlled biaxial tensile device for low-temperature transport measurements of layered materials: Numerical Simulation of strain distribution

-Figure~\ref{fig:yload} gives more detailed view of this dependence.
+Figure~\ref{fig:yload} gives a more detailed view of this dependence.
 Namely, it shows the strain components $\epsilon_{xx}$ and $\epsilon_{yy}$ in the center of the polyimide cruciform substrate with tensile load $\Delta x=0.1$~mm as a function of tensile load along $y$ axis.
-This dependence is nonmonotonous indeed and reach its minimum near $\Delta y = 0.6$~mm.
-Such a complex behavior is a consequence of nonzero value of the Poison,s ratio.
+This dependence is nonmonotonous indeed and reachs its minimum near $\Delta y = 0.6$~mm.
+Such a complex behavior is a consequence of nonzero value of the Poisson's ratio.
 That means, that in a real bidirectional strain study, it is preferable to control the strain components of a sample by independent methods.